-Just Like My Child Foundation’s Girl Power Project is a transformational program targeting girls in central Uganda as they enter the most vulnerable juncture of their lives: adolescence.
+Just Like My Child Foundation’s Girl Power Project® is a transformational program targeting girls around the world as they enter the most vulnerable juncture of their lives: adolescence.
 This project steps in just as girls face the choices that will lead them to a life of early marriage, pregnancy, and disease OR a life of education, economic independence, and delayed marriage.

 7 Total Hours